 Celebrate your success

 Without a plan, your dream stays just that, only a dream.
-Writing down your goals gives you the chance to find your life’s purpose and significance.
+Writing down your business goals gives you the chance to find business success.
 Tracking your goals helps you see how far you have come and how much further you still have to go.
-While writing down your goals doesn’t necessarily mean that you are going to achieve them, it does give you a leg up on the competition and is a great beginning.
+While writing down your business goals doesn’t necessarily mean that you are going to achieve them, it does give you a leg up on the competition and is a great beginning.